brendanmetzger/diatom/README.md

 ## Overviews

-This framework is focused on creating reusable templates (^^HTML^^) and allowing them to be routed, reused and organized pretty well by default.
+This framework is focused on creating reusable templates ({Hypertext Markup Language % HTML}) and allowing them to be routed, reused and organized pretty well by default.
 If more control is desired, some light programming can facilitate that.

 ### Requirements

-The bulk of authorship is __completely standard__ xHTML, CSS, JavaScript.
+The bulk of authorship is __completely standard__ xHTML, {Cascading Stylesheets  % CSS}, JavaScript.
 Then to program things, use PHP and reference [php.net](http://php.net) for misc. documentation (there are no dependencies).

 - Linux or Mac OS)
 - php 7.4+ - `brew install php`  to get that if needed